Dipen0210/indian-bank/README.md

-# The Spark Foundation - Bank - A Basic banking Website
+# Bank - A banking Website

 A basic banking website with features such as credit, debit, and money transfer between customers.
 Additionally, the website allowed users to view their transaction history.